napari/docs/docs/plugins/building_a_plugin/_layer_data_guide.md

 Note that when writing your own plugin, type annotations are nearly always optional, except in rare cases like [`magicgui` function widgets](magicgui).
-Here in this section, in some examples we provide these annotations with names which indicate their role in a plugin, and the level of generality that's possible (e.g., with `ArrayLike`).
+Here in this section we sometimes provide a type annotation with a more informative name, indicating its value's _functional role_ in a plugin, in addition its possible types.

 ### Informal description